tonikelope/coronapoker/tools/qa/src/test/java/com/tonikelope/coronapoker/protocolsim/README.md

   production side-pot constructor itself is randomized above.
 - Full `Crupier` Rabbit request/pause/showdown orchestration; the production signed ledger and all fee modes are randomized above.
-- Full `Crupier` EXIT/MISDEAL/refund orchestration and SQLite recovery replay.
+- Full `Crupier` EXIT/MISDEAL/refund orchestration and action-by-action SQLite replay; current snapshot query/row conversion is covered above.
 - A single live-`Crupier` campaign that interrupts an active hand, reconnects its real sockets and resumes through SQLite.
 Transport and lifecycle faults are currently seeded campaigns over the production gates/state machines,